EncoreTechnologies/stackstorm-tutorial/doc/01_actions_script.md

-# Convert exiting Pythong script into a StackStorm action
+# Convert exiting Python script into a StackStorm action

 For our first action we're going to convert an existing python script into a StackStorm action.
 Our existing python script lives in [etc/nasa_apod.py](etc/nasa_apod.py).